halcyondream/halcyondream.github.io/_posts/2023-09-20-onebyte-writeup.md

 date: 2023-09-19
 ---

-This writeup will explain how to exploit the "onebyte" binary.
+This writeup will explain how to exploit the "onebyte" CTF challenge.

 > *Here's a one byte buffer overflow!*